ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 > The rest of this section is based on an earlier syntactic spec.

 Digital supply chain artifacts are heterogeneous and originated from sources using various formats and encodings.
-Large scale ledger services in support of supply chain authenticity and transparency require a simply and well-supported signing envelope that is easy to use and interoperates with the semantic of the ledger services.
+Large scale ledger services in support of supply chain authenticity and transparency require a simple and well-supported signing envelope that is easy to use and interoperates with the semantics of the ledger services.
 In this document, a COSE profile is defined that limits the potential use of a COSE envelope to the requirements of such a supply chain ledger, leveraging solutions and principles from the Concise Signing and Encryption (COSE) space.

 ##  COSE profile for claims